-When performing goodwill impairment testing, the fair values of reporting units are determined based on valuation techniques using the best available information, including the discounted cash flow method, and the market approach where applicable.
-The market approach is based on metrics derived from comparable publicly-traded companies.
-The discounted cash flow is based on management's short-term and long-term forecast of operating performance for each reporting unit.
-The two main assumptions used in measuring goodwill impairment, which bear the risk of change and could impact the Company's goodwill impairment analysis, include the cash flow from operations from each of the Company's reporting units and the discount rate.
+The Company determines the fair value of both goodwill and other long-lived assets primarily using the discounted cash flow method and in the case of goodwill, a multiples-based market approach for comparable companies when applicable.
 The starting point for each reporting unit's projected cash flow from operations is the detailed annual plan or updated forecast.
 The detailed planning and forecasting process takes into consideration a multitude of factors including worldwide rig activity, inflationary forces, pricing strategies, customer analysis, operational issues, competitor analysis, capital spending requirements, working capital requirements and customer needs among other items which impact the individual reporting unit projections.
 Cash flows beyond the specific operating plans were estimated using a terminal value calculation, which incorporated historical and forecasted financial cyclical trends for each reporting unit and also considered long-term earnings growth rates.
 The financial and credit market volatility impacts the fair value measurement by adjusting the discount rate.
-During times of volatility, significant judgment must be applied to determine whether credit changes are a short-term or long-term trend.
-The Company makes significant assumptions and estimates about the extent and timing of future cash flows, growth rates, and discount rates all of which represent unobservable inputs into valuation methodologies and are classified as level 3 inputs under the fair value hierarchy.
 In evaluating the reasonableness of the Company's fair value estimates, the Company considers, among other factors, the relationship between the market capitalization of the Company and the total estimated fair value of its reporting units less debt.
+Given the current volatile market environment, the Company utilizes third-party valuation advisors to assist with these valuations.
+These analyses include significant judgments as mentioned above, including management's short-term and long-term forecast of operating performance, discount rates based on the weighted average cost of capital, revenue growth rates, profitability margins, capital expenditures, the timing of future cash flows based on an eventual recovery of the oil and gas industry, and in the case of long-lived assets, the remaining useful life and service potential of the asset, all of which were classified as level 3 inputs under the fair value hierarchy.
+Discount rates utilized to value the reporting units were in a range from 11.5% to 12.8% during the fair value valuation in the first quarter of 2020.